OpenAPITools/openapi-generator/samples/client/petstore/typescript-angular-v2/with-interfaces/README.md

 Note: The ApiModule is restricted to being instantiated once app wide.
 This is to ensure that all services are treated as singletons.

-#### Using multiple swagger files / APIs / ApiModules
+#### Using multiple OpenAPI files / APIs / ApiModules
-In order to use multiple `ApiModules` generated from different swagger files, you can create an alias name when importing the modules in order to avoid naming conflicts:
+In order to use multiple `ApiModules` generated from different OpenAPI files, you can create an alias name when importing the modules in order to avoid naming conflicts:
 ```